riyadali/blockchain/README.md

          + Timelocks are not the only way to invalidate prior commitment transactions.
 In the next sections we will see how a revocation key can be used to achieve the same result.
 Timelocks are effective but they have two distinct disadvantages.
 By establishing a maximum timelock when the channel is first opened, they limit the lifetime of the channel.
 Worse, they force channel implementations to strike a balance between allowing long-lived channels and forcing one of the participants to wait a very long time for a refund in case of premature closure.
 For example, if you allow the channel to remain open for 30 days, by setting the refund timelock to 30 days, if one of the parties disappears immediately the other party must wait 30 days for a refund.
 The more distant the endpoint, the more distant the refund.
          + The second problem is that since each subsequent commitment transaction must decrement the timelock, there is an explicit limit on the number of commitment transactions that can be exchanged between the parties.
 For example, a 30-day channel, setting a timelock of 4320 blocks into the future, can only accommodate 4320 intermediate commitment transactions before it must be closed.
 There is a danger in setting the timelock commitment transaction interval at 1 block.
 By setting the timelock interval between commitment transactions to 1 block, a developer is creating a very high burden for the channel participants who have to be vigilant, remain online and watching, and be ready to transmit the right commitment transaction at any time.
          + Now that we understand how timelocks can be used to invalidate prior commitments, we can see the difference between closing the channel cooperatively and closing it unilaterally by broadcasting a commitment transaction.
 All commitment transactions are timelocked, therefore broadcasting a commitment transaction will always involve waiting until the timelock has expired.
 But if the two parties agree on what the final balance is and know they both hold commitment transactions that will eventually make that balance a reality, they can construct a settlement transaction without a timelock representing that same balance.
 In a cooperative close, either party takes the most recent commitment transaction and builds a settlement transaction that is identical in every way except that it omits the timelock.
 Both parties can sign this settlement transaction knowing there is no way to cheat and get a more favorable balance.
 By cooperatively signing and transmitting the settlement transaction they can close the channel and redeem their balance immediately.
 Worst case, one of the parties can be petty, refuse to cooperate, and force the other party to do a unilateral close with the most recent commitment transaction.
 But if they do that, they have to wait for their funds too.
+      + Asymmetric Revocable Commitments - A better way to handle the prior commitment states is to explicitly revoke them.
+However, this is not easy to achieve.
+         + A key characteristic of bitcoin is that once a transaction is valid, it remains valid and does not expire.
+The only way to cancel a transaction is by double-spending its inputs with another transaction before it is mined.
+That’s why we used timelocks in the simple payment channel example above to ensure that more recent commitments could be spent before older commitments were valid.
+However, sequencing commitments in time creates a number of constraints that make payment channels difficult to use.
+         + Even though a transaction cannot be canceled, it can be constructed in such a way as to make it undesirable to use.
+The way we do that is by giving each party a revocation key that can be used to punish the other party if they try to cheat.
+This mechanism for revoking prior commitment transactions was first proposed as part of the Lightning Network.
+         + To explain revocation keys, we will construct a more complex payment channel between two exchanges run by Hitesh and Irene.
+Hitesh and Irene run bitcoin exchanges in India and the USA, respectively.
+Customers of Hitesh’s Indian exchange often send payments to customers of Irene’s USA exchange and vice versa.
+Currently, these transactions occur on the bitcoin blockchain, but this means paying fees and waiting several blocks for confirmations.
+Setting up a payment channel between the exchanges will significantly reduce the cost and accelerate the transaction flow.
+         + Hitesh and Irene start the channel by collaboratively constructing a funding transaction, each funding the channel with 5 bitcoin.
+The initial balance is 5 bitcoin for Hitesh and 5 bitcoin for Irene.
+The funding transaction locks the channel state in a 2-of-2 multisig, just like in the example of a simple channel.
+         + The funding transaction may have one or more inputs from Hitesh (adding up to 5 bitcoin or more), and one or more inputs from Irene (adding up to 5 bitcoin or more).
+The inputs have to slightly exceed the channel capacity in order to cover the transaction fees.
+The transaction has one output that locks the 10 total bitcoin to a 2-of-2 multisig address controlled by both Hitesh and Irene.
+The funding transaction may also have one or more outputs returning change to Hitesh and Irene if their inputs exceeded their intended channel contribution.
+This is a single transaction with inputs offered and signed by two parties.
+It has to be constructed in collaboration and signed by each party before it is transmitted.
+         + Now, instead of creating a single commitment transaction that both parties sign, Hitesh and Irene create two different commitment transactions that are asymmetric.
+         + Hitesh has a commitment transaction with two outputs.
+The first output pays Irene the 5 bitcoin she is owed immediately.
+The second output pays Hitesh the 5 bitcoin he is owed, but only after a timelock of 1000 blocks.
+The transaction outputs look like this:

+Input: 2-of-2 funding output, signed by Irene

+Output 0 <5 bitcoin>:
+    <Irene's Public Key> CHECKSIG

+Output 1:
+    <1000 blocks>
+    CHECKSEQUENCEVERIFY
+    DROP
+    <Hitesh's Public Key> CHECKSIG

+         + Irene has a different commitment transaction with two outputs.
+The first output pays Hitesh the 5 bitcoin he is owed immediately.
+The second output pays Irene the 5 bitcoin she is owed but only after a timelock of 1000 blocks.
+The commitment transaction Irene holds (signed by Hitesh) looks like this:

+Input: 2-of-2 funding output, signed by Hitesh

+Output 0 <5 bitcoin>:
+    <Hitesh's Public Key> CHECKSIG

+Output 1:
+    <1000 blocks>
+    CHECKSEQUENCEVERIFY
+    DROP
+    <Irene's Public Key> CHECKSIG

+         + This way, each party has a commitment transaction, spending the 2-of-2 funding output.
+This input is signed by the other party.
+At any time the party holding the transaction can also sign (completing the 2-of-2) and broadcast.
+However, if they broadcast the commitment transaction, it pays the other party immediately whereas they have to wait for a short timelock to expire.
+By imposing a delay on the redemption of one of the outputs, we put each party at a slight disadvantage when they choose to unilaterally broadcast a commitment transaction.
+But a time delay alone isn’t enough to encourage fair conduct.